Kentico/xperience-component-samples/Kentico.InlineEditor.RichText/README.md

 1. In the PowerShell, run the `npm install` command and then the `npm run build` command.
 1. Copy `Kentico.InlineEditor.RichText.dll` file from the `/SandboxSite/bin` folder from this repository to the `bin` folder of your MVC project.
 1. Copy contents of the `Kentico.InlineEditor.RichText/Content` folder from this repository to the `Content` folder of your MVC project..
-    - This step ensures that scripts and stylesheets required by the inline editor are available in your project.
+    - This step ensures that scripts and stylesheets required by the component are available in your project.
 1. Use the `Html.Kentico().RichTextEditor(propertyName, propertyValue)` extension method in the views of your widgets.

 ![Rich Text inline editor](/Kentico.InlineEditor.RichText/RichTextInlineEditor.gif)